Laura Weissbecker

-Laura Weissbecker (born October 3, 1984) is an international multilingual French and American actress, comedian, writer and producer.
+Laura Weissbecker (born October 3, 1984) is an international multilingual French-American actress, comedian, writer and producer.
 She is the recipient of numerous awards, including the Chinese Huading award for best new actress in 2013 for her role in Jackie Chan's CZ12.
 She has worked in France, Germany, USA and China, with directors such as Jackie Chan, Cedric Klapisch, Elie Chouraqui, Mark Romanek and Tonie Marshall.
-Weissbecker was handpicked by Jackie Chan for one of the leading roles in the film Chinese Zodiac 12, starring and directed by Jackie Chan.
-The film was a huge commercial success in Asia, in particular in mainland China where it is listed as amongst the top 5 biggest box-office hits for a Chinese movie in the country's history.
+Weissbecker was chosen by Jackie Chan for one of the leading roles in the film Chinese Zodiac 12, starring and directed by Jackie Chan.
+The film was a huge commercial success in Asia, in particular in mainland China where it is listed as amongst the top 5 biggest box-office hits for 2012.

 Personal life

 Weissbecker grew up in the east of France, in the city of Strasbourg, surrounded by a very heteroclite and European environment.
 She has a brother and a sister, who is a solo aerial artist with Cirque du Soleil.